Friday, April 5, 2019

 2. Seeks to increase the child’s happiness in the present and for the future

-3. Seeks to impact the child’s environment: family, community, society, beyond; each social entity protecting a smaller one and being a facilitative foundation for a greater one
+3. Seeks to impact the child’s environment: family, community, society, beyond; each social entity protecting a smaller one and being a facilitative foundation for a greater one [theory of dual purpose

 C. True parents’ love is all-transcending

-1. True parents love whomever they consider to be their child, whether naturally begotten, illegitimate, step child, a relative’s, or someone else’s--even an enemy’s--, whether the child is healthy or handicapped, and whether the child is now living or has previously lived
+1. True parents love whomever they consider to be their child, whether naturally begotten, illegitimate, step child, a relative’s, or someone else’s--even an enemy’s--, whether the child is healthy or handicapped, and whether the child is now living or has previously lived [The True Parents model this]

 D. True parents’ love is non-coercive

-1. True parents respect the dignity of a child. [this is the essence of the reason that God did not intervene in the Fall]
+parents respect the dignity of a child. [this is the essence of the reason

 E. True parents’ love is unchanging